treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 I've found that most PyCon attendees are more than happy to talk about their perspective on the various parts of the conference they've partaken in.

 If you can't afford to stay for the sprints, I completely understand.
-Most PyCon attendees will not being staying for the sprints.
+Most PyCon attendees will not be staying for the sprints.
 But if you're lucky enough to have the time and resources to stay, I'd suggest giving it a try.

 If you can afford to schedule some extra time to attend a day or two of sprints and then decide that the sprints aren't for you, that time could always be spent exploring the city you're in, working, or doing something else that makes you feel whole.